Martin4dbest/backend-stage1-number-classification-api/README.md

 - **Even/Odd Check**: Determines if the number is even or odd.
 - **Sum of Digits Calculation**: Calculates the sum of the digits of the number.
 - **Fun Fact**: Fetches an interesting fact about the number from the Numbers API.

+Additionally, it provides a fun fact from the Numbers API and performs other checks like determining if a number is even or odd, and calculating the sum of its digits.

 ## API Usage